rimonim/NLP_for_Cognitive_Science/MineCraft/predicting_questions_README.md

 ![Data with Multilevel Model Estimates](figures/minecraft7.png)

 The blue line is the model's estimate of the average effect of characters since last repair on repair probability within groups, with its 95% confidence interval.
-The grey lines are estimates for each pair of Builder and Architect appearing in the corpus.
+The grey lines are estimates for each conversation.